 Comment-2: ii) (Page 6) It is not clear why ProvOne cannot specify some control patterns.

-Response: The text has been changed in the revised manuscript to highlight ProvONE limitations in context of specifying some control patterns.
+Response: The text has been changed in the revised manuscript to highlight ProvONE’s limitations in context of specifying some control patterns.
 These changes are included in the paper (see line 200-205 on Page 7) as:

 “The parallel split and synchronisation patterns, which represent an unconditional dataflow ‘to’ and ‘from’ multiple tasks, can be modelled using the ‘Controller’ class in accordance with the cardinality constraints defined with ‘Program’ in ProvONE.
 However, ProvONE is unable to define other control patterns (i.e., R4, ..., R11) because it lacks a class or property to model the conditional constructs like if/else or case structure.”